 9 Picnic Huts with tables and benches

-The Falls Caf has an excellent menu all served inside or outside on the deck in a natural environment.
-There's disabled access, picnic and barbecue areas and walks ranging from 10 minutes to 3 hours.Disabled facilities and disabled access.
+The Falls Caf is closed for renovations till further notice but, there's disabled access, picnic and barbecue areas and walks ranging from 10 minutes to 3 hours.Disabled facilities and disabled access.

 Please visit the Southern Highlands Welcome Centre for your free copy of the walking trails.